A Guide To PFAS Treatment In Drinking Water

 Mechanism Of PFAS Adsorption

-Activated carbon, in both GAC and PAC forms, adsorbs PFAS compounds through the process of adsorption at the interface between the liquid (water) and solid (carbon) phases, acting as an effective adsorbent due to its highly porous structure, which provides a large surface area for contaminants like PFAS to adsorb onto.
+Activated carbon, in both GAC and PAC forms, adsorbs PFAS compounds at the interface between the liquid (water) and solid (carbon) phases.
+It is an effective adsorbent due to its highly porous structure, which provides a large surface area for contaminants like PFAS to adsorb onto.

 GAC Filtration Process